tguvvala/GoRetro/readme.md

 # GoRetro #

-GoRetro is a marketplace for geeks of all ages!
-Buy and trade old-school gear here!
+GoRetro is a marketplace where you can buy and sell nostalgic, vintage, and old-school belongings!

 ## Greenfield Team
 * [Peter Wang - Software Engineer](https://github.com/Ergo117) :star2: